+2. The designated safeguarding team member will confer with the DSL and inform the divisional principal and the Head of School.
 The school nurse may be consulted.
-Where a child is suffering, or is likely to suffer from harm, it is important that a referral to Children's Services is made immediately.
-The contact for Westminster's Children's Services is tel.
-020 7641 4000 and the email is accesstochildrensservices@westminster.gov.uk.
-The designated person will inform the reporting employee as to the plan of action, while maintaining the confidentiality of the family.
-The reporting employee is expected to honor the sensitivity and the confidentiality of the information.
-Information about actual or suspected maltreatment and any associated plans will be shared within the ASL on a 'need to know' basis.
+Where a child is suffering or is likely to suffer from harm, it is important that a referral to Children's Services is made immediately.
+The contact number for Westminster's Children's Services is 020 7641 4000 and the email address is accesstochildrensservices@westminster.gov.uk.

+The designated person will inform the reporting employee as to the plan of action while maintaining the confidentiality of the family.
+The reporting employee is expected to honor the sensitivity and confidentiality of the information.
+Information